-Woollahra Council has welcomed an all-female, all-Liberal mayor and deputy mayor tandem this month as Susan Wynne and Isabelle Shapiro were voted to the respective postings following the party’s success at the December local elections, whereby its eight-seat majority was held in the fifteen-seat council chamber.
+Woollahra Council has welcomed an all-female, all-Liberal mayor and deputy mayor tandem this month as Susan Wynne and Isabelle Shapiro were voted to the respective postings following the party’s success at the December local elections, whereby its majority was held in the fifteen-seat council chamber.

 Challenging Cr Wynne for the mayoralty was Greens councillor Matthew Robertson, who was defeated behind the Liberal bloc, whose eight votes outlasted the seven from the Residents First Woollahra and Greens councillors, who backed Cr Robertson for the position.